 Component Task 1 Task 2 Task 3 Weighting

-Aural Skills Responses to four aural excerpts using a range of concepts.
-Composition Portfolio and Musicological Research Topic 3 Composition portfolio and musicological research of stylistic features with detailed analysis of one aural excerpt within the focus area of the chosen topic.
-Performance and Viva Voce Topics 1 and 2 Solo or ensemble performances and viva voce with reference to the use of the concepts within each of the two performances. %
+Composition Portfolio and Performance Topic 1 Composition portfolio incorporating stylistic features and detailed aural analysis.
+Solo performance of one piece in any style Musicology Research and Viva Voce Topic 2 Detailed aural analysis and musicological research of stylistic features within the focus area of the chosen topic demonstrated through viva voce.
+End of course Exam Responses to four aural excerpts using a range of concepts.
+Solo performance of two pieces in any style. %

-Term 2 Week 3 Term 2 Week 9 Term 3 Week 8
+Term 1, Week 9 Term 2, Week 9 Term 3, Week 9-10

-Outcomes assessed P4, P5, P7, P8 Outcomes assessed P2, P3, P6, P7, P8 Outcomes assessed P1, P4, P5, P6
+Outcomes assessed P1, P2, P3, P4, P5, P7, P8 Outcomes assessed P4, P5, P6, P7, P8 Outcomes assessed P1, P2, P3, P7, P9, P10

-Performance 25 25
+Performance 10 15 25

 Composition 25 25

-Musicology 10 15 25
+Musicology 25 25

-Aural 20 5 25
+Aural 5 20 25

-Marks 20 40 40 100
+Marks 40 25 35 100

-Table of Year 11 Outcomes: - Music 1
+Table of Year 11 Outcomes: Music 1

-Year 11 Course A student: - P1 performs music that is characteristic of the topics studied P2 observes, reads, interprets and discusses simple musical scores characteristic of topics studied Р3 improvises and creates melodies, harmonies and rhythmic accompaniments for familiar sound sources reflecting the cultural and historical contexts studied P4 recognises and identifies the concepts of music and discusses their use in a variety of musical styles P5 comments on and constructively discusses performances and compositions P6 observes and discusses concepts of music in works representative of the topics studied P7 understands the capabilities of performing media, explores and uses current technologies as appropriate to the topics studied P8 identifies recognises, experiments with and discusses the use of technology in music P9 performs as a means of self-expression and communication P10 demonstrates a willingness to participate in performance, composition, musicology and aural activities
+Year 11 Course A student: P1 Performs music that is characteristic of the topics studied P2 Observes, reads, interprets and discusses simple musical scores characteristic of topics studied P3 Improvises and creates melodies, harmonies and rhythmic accompaniments for familiar sound sources reflecting the cultural and historical contexts studied P4 Recognises and identifies the concepts of music and discusses their use in a variety of musical styles P5 Comments on and constructively discusses performances and compositions P6 Observes and discusses concepts of music in works representative of the topics studied P7 Understands the capabilities of performing media, explores and uses current technologies as appropriate to the topics studied P8 Identifies recognises, experiments with and discusses the use of technology in music P9 Performs as a means of self-expression and communication P10 Demonstrates a willingness to participate in performance, composition, musicology and aural activities